Meet WSP

 Rachel grew up in New York and attended Green Meadow Waldorf School from 5th-12th grade.
 Having graduated from San Diego State University, summa cum laude, with a bachelor’s degree in Biology, and a Ph.D. in Biomedical Science from UC San Diego, Rachel continued her research during a postdoctoral fellowship at Stanford studying the expression, regulation, and structure of bacterial capsular polysaccharides.
 She is currently working towards a Waldorf High School Teacher Diploma from the Center for Anthroposophy.
 Rachel is thrilled to be teaching high school biology and sharing her passion for science and excitement for learning.
 In her spare time she enjoys crocheting and doing baking and craft projects with her two young daughters who are students at WSP.

-Middle and High School Physical Education, and Athletic Director
+Pianist and Music, Middle and High School

 Ayzin